 Yes?
 Me too!
 As a reformed shopaholic, I know exactly how it feels to have more things than you know what to do with.
-At one stage, I had over a hundred pairs of shoes and a closet overflowing with items that I never wore (many with the tags still attached!).
+(True story: I once had over a hundred pairs of shoes and used my entire spare room as a closet.
+I had piles of clothes I never wore, many with the tags still attached!)

 These days things are pretty different.
 I’ve embraced a minimalist wardrobe, and I’ve learned that less really can be more.
 If you have too many clothes and don’t know what to do, here are some tips that will help you get started.

 How Many Clothes Is Too Many?

 As a minimalist, I know many people expect me to say, “you should only own 30 items of clothing” or something ridiculous like that.
 But this actually couldn’t be further from the truth.

 Instead, I firmly believe that there’s no “one size fits all” answer to how much is too much.
 Some people need more clothes than others, which reflects lifestyle, environment, values, and priorities.

 For example, as the mum of young, messy children, I need to change and wash my clothes often.
 Owning less right now would mean stressing about getting laundry done or running out of things to wear.

 But let’s flash back a few years; I had no kids, and I lived in a small studio apartment.
 (Oh, how quickly things change, haha!)
 It would’ve been stressful if I had as many clothes then as I do now because there was physically nowhere to put it all.
 Plus, I didn’t need as much because I could actually wear things more than once between washing.
 No sticky fingers or snotty noses to deal with!

 All this to say—what’s right for you might be too much for your neighbour or not enough for your sister.
 We’re all different, and things change, so stop worrying about “How many clothes are too many?”